mkasberg/script-seed/CONTRIBUTING.md

     $ make test

-Inside the container, we run the `test.sh` script (which an also be run outside the container if you have all the dependencies installed). `test.sh` makes some simple assertions on all of our scripts:
+Inside the container, we run the `test.sh` script (which can also be run outside the container if you have all the dependencies installed). `test.sh` makes some simple assertions on all of our scripts:

  * The script executes without throwing errors.
  * The script produces a useful help message with the `-h` flag.
  * The script is an executable text file (with a shebang).
+ * The script allows you to pass a name in with `-n NAME`.

 ## GitHub Pages Website